 International pupils aged between 14 to 16 can join a number of private high schools and boarding schools in Germany to obtain an international or German high school education.
-Pupils who do not live with their families in Germany and in the vicinity to the school, need a guardian.
+Pupils who do not live with their families in Germany and in the vicinity of the school need a guardian.
 This is made possible in boarding schools.
 By enrolling in boarding schools, the dormitory takes over pupil’s custody.
 By attending a boarding school, non-EU pupils can obtain a study visa.
-In boarding schools there are a set of educational and recreational amenities to provide international teenagers a home away from home.
-Most boarding schools in Germany are nonprofit institutions that not only offer a much higher quality of education than public schools but also provide an international setting which has proven very pivotal for global integration of youth.
+There are a set of educational and recreational amenities at boarding schools to provide international teenagers a home away from home.
+Most of the boarding schools in Germany are nonprofit institutions that not only offer a much higher quality of education than public schools but also provide an international setting which has proven very pivotal for the global integration of youth.

-Which study programs are available in a high schools in Germany?
+Which study programs are available in a high school in Germany?

 Take a look at some of the best international schools in Germany

 International School Owl

 - Tuition and boarding fee: 36.000€ per year

 - Scholarship: up to 17.000€ per year